plasticrake/homebridge-tplink-smarthome/README.md

 "platforms": [{
     "platform": "Hs100",
     "name": "TPLink",
-    "deviceTypes": ["plug"],  // set to null or ["plug", "bulb"] to try to use all TPLink device types "pollingInterval": 10,    // (seconds) How often to check device status in the background "switchModels": ["HS200"], // Matching models will be creatd in homekit as a switch instead of an outlet "addCustomCharacteristics": true, // Adds energy monitoring characteristics viewable in Eve app.
+    "deviceTypes": ["plug"],   // set to null or ["plug", "bulb"] to try to use all TPLink device types "pollingInterval": 10,     // (seconds) How often to check device status in the background "switchModels": ["HS200"], // Matching models are created in homekit as a switch instead of an outlet "addCustomCharacteristics": true, // Adds energy monitoring characteristics viewable in Eve app.
-    "cacheTtl": 0                     // (seconds) Experimental Caching Mode, off by default }]
+    "inUseThreshold": 0        // (Watts) For devices that support energy monitoring, min power draw for OutletInUse "cacheTtl": 0              // (seconds) Experimental Caching Mode, off by default }]
 ```